nicopxm/Spotify-EDA-Music-Recommendation/README.md

 # Playlist Creator 1
 ### Key Features
 1. Environment Variables:
-Sensitive information such as SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI are stored in a .env file and loaded securely using the dotenv library.
+    • Sensitive information such as SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI are stored in a .env file and loaded securely using the dotenv library.
 Use Ngrok to set up tunnel to the local redirect URI.

 2. Playlist Creation:
-The program retrieves tracks from two dataframes: fav_tracks_house_3 and fav_tracks_reggaeton_3.
+    • The program retrieves tracks from two dataframes: fav_tracks_house_3 and fav_tracks_reggaeton_3.
 It creates two separate playlists on Spotify, each containing 50 songs that are similar to the tracks in the respective dataframes.

 3. Track Filtering:
-The project ensures that the tracks added to the playlists have an artist popularity  below 75 and track popularity of less than 60, ensuring a curated selection.
+    • The project ensures that the tracks added to the playlists have an artist popularity  below 75 and track popularity of less than 60, ensuring a curated selection.

 4. User-Friendly Output:
-Once the playlists are created, the program outputs the URLs of the newly generated playlists and details the tracks added, allowing users to access and enjoy their customized playlists easily.
+    • Once the playlists are created, the program outputs the URLs of the newly generated playlists and details the tracks added, allowing users to access and enjoy their customized playlists easily.

 # Playlist Creator 2
 ### Key Features
 1. Environment Variables:
-Sensitive information such as SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI are stored in a .env file and loaded securely using the dotenv library.
+    • Sensitive information such as SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI are stored in a .env file and loaded securely using the dotenv library.
 Define the public URL generated by Ngroks server to tunnel the redirect URI.

 2. Playlist Creation:
-The program retrieves tracks from a public playlist using the playlist ID and fetches audio features for those tracks.
+    • The program retrieves tracks from a public playlist using the playlist ID and fetches audio features for those tracks.

 3. Track Filtering:
-The project finds 25 similar tracks using the track IDs from the retrieved playlist.
+    • The project finds 25 similar tracks using the track IDs from the retrieved playlist.

 4. User-Friendly Output:
-The URLs of the newly generated playlists and details of the added tracks are displayed for easy access.
+    • The URLs of the newly generated playlists and details of the added tracks are displayed for easy access.

 # Playlist Creator 3
 ### Key Features
 1. Environment Variables:
-Sensitive credentials (Client ID, Secret, Redirect URI) are securely stored in a .env file.
+    • Sensitive credentials (Client ID, Secret, Redirect URI) are securely stored in a .env file.
 In this version, Ngrok is not used; the standard OAuth flow is implemented.

 2. Playlist Creation:
-The program retrieves tracks from a public playlist using the playlist ID to fetch tracks and track features.
+    • The program retrieves tracks from a public playlist using the playlist ID to fetch tracks and track features.

 3. Track Filtering:
-Instead of finding similar tracks based solely on track IDs, the program calculates average audio feature values from the public playlist and uses these values as criteria to recommend 25 similar tracks.
+    • Instead of finding similar tracks based solely on track IDs, the program calculates average audio feature values from the public playlist and uses these values as criteria to recommend 25 similar tracks.

 4. User-Friendly Output:
-The URLs of the newly generated playlists and the details of the added tracks are displayed, ensuring easy access to the personalized playlist.
+    • The URLs of the newly generated playlists and the details of the added tracks are displayed, ensuring easy access to the personalized playlist.

+# Playlist Creator 3 - User Generated Playlist
+### Key Features
+1. Environment Variables:
+    • Sensitive information such as SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI is securely stored in a .env file and loaded using the dotenv library.
+This ensures that credentials are not exposed in the code.

+2. Playlist Creation:
+    • The program retrieves tracks from a public playlist by using its playlist ID and track IDs then retrieves users top artists and tracks.

+3. Track Filtering:
+    • Instead of recommending tracks based solely on track IDs or features, the program uses a combination of seed artists (2) from the users top artists and seed tracks (3) from the public playlist to find songs for the user-generated playlist.

+4. User-Friendly Output:
+    • The URLs of the newly generated playlists are displayed, along with detailed information about each added track, providing users easy access and insight into their personalized playlist.